-So if we want to change for the better our own lives, our school and the communities around the school, ultimately changing the world itself, then we have to change the behaviours that currently create the problems in our world.
+So if we want to change for the better our own lives, our school and the communities around the school, ultimately changing the world itself, then we have to change the behaviours that currently create the problems in our communities and the wider world.
 And the only way to do that is for all of us to live our values to the full every day in everything we do.